Rubik's Revolution: Features

-changing the volume (hint: press the Yellow & Silver squares when turning on the game).
-The games also employ various other sound effects, such as a soft "click" sound when a button is pressed.
+changing the volume, which is done by pressing the Yellow & Silver squares when turning on the game.
+The games also employ various other sound effects, such as a "ding" sound when a button is pressed.

 Light Speed (blue)

 One button will light up, and the player has a certain amount of time to press the correct button.
 As the player makes progress, the player has less time to press the correct button.
 The game ends if the player presses the wrong button, runs out of time, or beats the game with the maximum score of 999 (20 minutes).
 The Titanium version of Light Speed allows scores of over 2,384 points (over an hour's worth of game play).
 The Ice Edition allows scores of over 9,999 points (which is 7,615 more points than the Titanium Edition).
 The Micro Edition has a maximum score of 99 and, unlike the other editions, has a ranking system for how well a person plays.